PietroBrugnolo/FloodNet_Segmentation/README.md

 Note that FloodNetDataset_pseudolabels.py, FloodNetDataset.py, and segmentation_dataset.py are used to load data for FloodNet labeled, FloodNet unlabeled, and LoveDA (labeled)

-Notebooks (can be visualized on Kaggle) are examples with less epochs.
+Notebooks (can be visualized on Kaggle) are examples with less epochs, reduced batch sizes and resolutions.